abiwaddell/CPP-Common-Password-Permutations/readme.txt

 Option 1 will produce a very short list of the following permutations of a word:

 - doubling the word eg testtest
-- adding 1,2,3,4,9 separately and together before and after the word eg test9, 12test, 1234test
+- adding 1,2,3,4,9 separately and together before and after the word e.g. test9, 12test, 1234test
 - substituting the letters for symbols eg `i' for `1' and `!' ,  `a' for `@' and `h' for `#'.
 - substituting `o' for `0', and `e' for `3'
 - adding `?', `!', `-' and `*' before and after the word eg !test, test*
-- capitilising various letters eg Test, TEST, TesT
+- capitalising various letters e.g. Test, TEST, TesT

 Option 2 will generate a longer list of permutations which do all the variations of option 1), for instance, for the word `house' there would be: #0USE! , !HoUs3, -h0usE etc

-Option 3 will generate a longer list which includes everything from options 1) and 2) but also adds the characters `.’, `£', `$' and `%' to the front and then at the end of each word.
+Option 3 will generate a longer list which includes everything from options 1) and 2) but also adds the characters `.â€™, `Â£', `$' and `%' to the front and then at the end of each word.

 Option 4 generates a list which includes everything in option 1 and 2, but with the following additions to the basic permutations as listed in option 1):